IshmaelRogers/Lesson-3-Saving-Goals/README.md

 ## Learning Activity 2: Influential Spending
 ### Objective:
-Students will identify different tatics that influence spending.
+Students will be presented with different scenarios and will identify which ones caused influence spending.
 - Commercials
 - Peers
 - Newest Versions/Latest Editions